 Can I operate my station as soon as I see that information about my amateur operator / primary station license grant appears on the amateur service data base?A:

 Yes.
 You have authority to operate when the information about your license grant appears on the data base.
+You don't have to wait until you receive the license document.

 Does this mean that I don't have to wait until the license document arrives in the mail?A: